 Moving form parts around in is just the same as Widgets in Customizer.
 Click the part header (where the name displays) and drag and drop into place.
 Nice and easy, right?

 Edit form parts

-Every form part has a several core settings, including Label, Description and Width.
-Then you’ll also find other settings that will be unique to that form part.
+Every form part has several core settings, including Title, Width and Required.
+Clicking the Advanced toggle will also reveal additional settings that are unique to that form part.
 When you make change to these settings, you’ll see the form preview update immediately.

 Set up your form actions